rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 Contents of project:

-Countries covered (I have other countries in another location):
+Countries covered (I have other countries from ERA5 in another location):

 USA